 House: The title character is addicted to Vicodin and isn't above criminal means to ensure a steady supply.
 This is partly a reflection of the fact that he's a Sherlock Holmes Expy (though Holmes' drug taking would have been legal at the time).

-    How I Met Your Mother: the characters smoke pot on occasion, no big deal is made out of it and eventually they decide they are too old for such proclivities.
+How I Met Your Mother: the characters smoke pot (or, according to Ted when he's telling his children about it, "eat sandwiches") on occasion, no big deal is made out of it and eventually they decide they are too old for such proclivities.

 Intervention: May be the strongest argument ever made against drugs.
 Or the not-so-awesomeness of having a serious disease; Intervention certainly doesn't really moralize about their choices and covers more on the aspect of people having a serious disease and how their drug use is more of a symptom of that disease than the actual cause.

 JAG: In the episode "JAG TV", Harm investigates a sailor on an aircraft carrier who apparently committed suicide by jumping in front of a F-14 during landing.
 Turns out the reason was his drug use plus other personal problems.